 - And V-8.

 You are shooting for between 40-64 oz. of liquids per day.
 At this point, all liquids count equally.
-As for supplements, my surgeon’s office encouraged me to start my sublingual B-12 on Day 4 and nothing else at this point.
+As for supplements, we were encouraged to start our sublingual B-12 on Day 4 and nothing else at this point.
 How your surgeon handles supplementation is something you need to address with him or her.
 Follow their guidelines.
 They are there for a reason.

-On the third week, my surgeon’s office allowed me to go to pureed foods.
+On the third week, we were allowed to go to pureed foods.
 It was a happy time for me.
 I was excited to eat pureed food and ready.
 These included:

 - Apple Sauce,